Gerri Santoro: Photograph

 Police took a photograph of Santoro's body as she was found nude, kneeling, and collapsed upon the floor, with a bloody towel between her legs.
 The picture was used in placards and famously published in Ms. in April 1973, all without identifying Santoro.
 The photo has since become an abortion-rights symbol, used to illustrate that access to legal and professionally performed abortion reduces deaths from unsafe abortion.

 Leona Gordon, Santoro's sister, saw the photo in Ms. and recognized the subject.
 Santoro's daughters had been told their mother died in a car accident, which they believed until the photo became widely distributed.
 Of the photo's publication, Santoro's daughter, Joannie Santoro-Griffin, was quoted in 1995 as saying: "How dare they flaunt this?
 How dare they take my beautiful mom and put this in front of the public eye?"
-Later, Joannie became an abortion-rights activist, attending the March for Women's Lives in 2004 with her teenage daughter Tara and Gerri Santoro's sister Leona, and blogging in memory of her mother.
+Later, Joannie became an abortion-rights activist, attending the March for Women's Lives in 2004 with her teenage daughter Tara and Leona, and blogging in memory of her mother.

 In 1995, Jane Gillooly, an independent filmmaker from Boston, Massachusetts, interviewed Gordon, Santoro's daughters, and others for a documentary about Santoro's life, Leona's Sister Gerri.
 The film was initially broadcast on the PBS series P.O.V. on June 1, 1995.
 It was later screened at film festivals, opening in the United States on November 2, 1995.
 In the documentary, Leona expressed that she was initially shocked by the photograph's publication but that "as years went by... [she] thought it was good that it was printed."